Frequently Asked Questions

 Question: Do you require pre-marital counseling?

 No, we do not require it.
-We do, however, offer it.
+We can, however, give you referrals to people wo do.
 We have heard from many couples over the years that they wished they had had an opportunity to think and talk about and work through some important topics before they got married.
 Not so much that it would have changed their mind about getting married, but more that it may have made some of the rough spots a little less rough.
 There is a significant bit of research data to back up the advantages of pre-marital education.

 Question: We want a non-religious/spiritual only/civil/humanist ceremony.
 Do you do that?